thinkst/opencanary/README.md

 * [Optional] Samba module needs a working installation of samba
 ## Features

-* Mimic an array of network accessible services for attackers to interact with.
+* Mimic an array of network-accessible services for attackers to interact with.
-* Receive various alerts as soon as potential threats are detected, highlighting the threat source IP address and where the breach may have taken place.
+* Receive various alerts as soon as potential threats are detected, highlighting the threat source IP address and where the breach may have occurred.

 NOTE: new feature requests are tracked [here](/discussions/categories/feature-requests)